-Introduction
+1. Introduction

-I.I Purpose
+1.1 Purpose

-This is a non-proprietary Cryptographic Module Security Policy for the SBC 5110 and 5210 Session Border Controllers from Sonus Networks, Inc. This Security Policy describes how the SBC 5110 and 5210 Session Border Controllers (Hardware Version: SBC 5110 and SBC 5210 respectively; Firmware Version: 4.0) meet the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
-More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Canada (CSEC) Cryptographic Module Validation Program (CMVP) website at http://csrc.nist.gov/groups/STM/cmvp.
+This is a non-proprietary Cryptographic Module Security Policy for the SBC 5110 and 5210 Session Border Controllers from Sonus Networks, Inc. (Sonus).
+This Security Policy describes how the SBC 5110 and 5210 Session Border Controllersmeet the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
+More information about the FIPS 140-2 standard and validation program is available on the U.S. National Institute of Standards and Technology (NIST) and Canada's Communications Security Establishment (CSE) Cryptographic Module Validation Program (CMVP) website at http://csrc.nist.gov/groups/STM/cmvp.

 This document also describes how to run the modules in a secure FIPS-Approved mode of operation.
 This policy was prepared as part of the Level 1 FIPS 140-2 validation of the modules.
-The SBC 5110 and 5210 Session Border Controllers are referred to in this document as the SBC, the cryptographic module, the module, or the modules.
-The SBC 5110 Session Border Controller is also referred as SBC 5110; the SBC 5210 Session Border Controller is also referred as SBC 5210.
+The SBC 5110 and 5210 Session Border Controllers are referred to in this document as the SBCs or the modules.
+The SBC 5110 Session Border Controller is individually referred to as SBC 5110 and the SBC 5210 Session Border Controller as SBC 5210.